 If you are using the OT at a location where the internet is accessed through a proxy server, the OT will attempt to automatically discover your existing proxy server settings.
-The Web Start version acquires these from the default internet browser, whilst the tarball release retrieves them from the operating system.

 If your system does not support automatic discovery of proxy server settings, then these will have to be configured manually, either for the OT only, or for your Java installation.
 The former is only possible with the tarball version and you will be guided through the necessary steps during the setup stage.